 As well as lighting for inside your marquee, you’ll need to light your guests’ way to the car park and toilets.
-Fairy lights look attractive strung through the trees, but remember it may be windy so plan accordingly.
+Fairy lights look attractive strung through the trees and can be used to highlight paths and walkways.

-An outdoor wedding works for all numbers of guests.
-You can have a small intimate weddings with just 25 guests and a cosy reception or you could have a huge open-sided marquee that seats 250.
+An outdoor wedding can works for all different size weddings with varied numbers of guests.
+You can have a small intimate weddings or micro-weddings with just 25 guests and a cosy reception or you could have a huge open-sided marquee that seats 250.
 It just depends on your budget!

 Provide some umbrellas